QuirkyCort/tutorials/courses/17 Robotics with Gearsbot/20 Basic Movements/50 Dungeon Challenges.md

 ![](images/checkMission.webp)

-Follow instructions and note down the *special Code* after doing the challenge successfully!
+Follow the instructions and note down the *special Code* after doing the challenge successfully!

 ### Dungeon Challenge 1